 You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

-After six years of working in the lucrative world of recruitment consultancy, Jon felt it was time for a new career.
+After six years of working in the world of recruitment consultancy, Jon felt it was time for a new career.
 Determined to embark on a path where he could channel his passion into helping others, Jon started to investigate a career in teaching.

 But there was another motivation that made Jon consider a career with a better work-life balance: “I was working away a lot and spending less and less time with my family.
 This was another reason I decided to investigate a career in teaching.”

 Jon admits he had some initial reservations about starting a new career, particularly the financial implications: “This was a huge consideration – but was offset by having access to a bursary.
-Without a bursary I would still be in my old career.
+Without a bursary, I would still be in my old career.
 I simply wouldn’t have been able to maintain my rent and loans, and pay university fees without my bursary.”

 “It’s a privilege to play a big part in a young person’s life.
 A good teacher is crucial to a young person’s development.
 Let’s face it; we all have at least one story of our favourite teacher going above and beyond to help us when we were at school.”

-Many people successfully retrain as teachers every year, and applying for teacher training may be easier than you think.
+Thousands of people successfully retrain as teachers every year, and applying for teacher training may be easier than you think.
 Tax-free bursaries are available and dedicated advisers are on hand to support your move into teaching.
 Register with us for tailored advice and assistance in beginning your new career.

-This event in Birmingham will give you the chance to ask experts about your teacher training options and what it’s like to teach.
+This event in Lancaster will give you the chance to ask experts about your teacher training options and what it’s like to teach.